prashantshrotriyas/BibParser/README.md

 ### Note
 Ensure the `.bib` file and `faculty.csv` are in the same directory as the program.
 Invalid `.bib` files will trigger assertions.

+# References
+from google and some AI tools